Do you have an important story to share about your research? Can you tell that story in a concise and compelling way?

 Download a Masterclass brochure, including a detailed full-day schedule.

-This Pitching and Writing Masterclass is a collaboration between The Conversation, a not-for-profit project helping researchers share their knowledge with millions of readers worldwide (35 million article views in a month, as of March 2017), and The University of Melbourne's Melbourne Centre for the Study of Higher Education.
+This Pitching and Writing Masterclass is a collaboration between The Conversation, a not-for-profit project helping researchers share their knowledge with millions of readers worldwide (38 million article views in a month, as of June 2018), and the Melbourne Centre for the Study of Higher Education at the University of Melbourne.

 The Masterclass was developed in response to requests from universities and research organisations across Australia seeking practical advice from professionals with experience in accepting or rejecting article pitches.
 Our team of trainers is led by two senior editors: